Sile735/mod_okrane_personal/README.md

 - New Perk - Medic

 * available in Trained perk tree at level 1.
-* heals 10hp after every battle
+* heals 15hp after every battle
 * injuries take 1 less day to heal
+* regenerates the character 5hp every turn
 * grants active skill: bandage ally
 * bandage ally now heals a target for 20hp the first time it is used in combat